 One of the most powerful ways you can revolutionize your health is by juicing raw vegetables and fruits.
 This is an awesome way to give the cells in your body the most concentrated, live, bioavailable nutrients and antioxidants available — nutrition required by your immune system.
 Make sure leafy green vegetables are a foundation in each recipe as they are a great source of vitamin C, a much-needed antioxidant and nutrient that supports immune health.

 Avoid Immunity Taxers: processed foods including cereals, breads, sugar, fats, and dairy.

 For Macro nutrition I focus on:

-This superfood has very strong antimicrobial and antiviral properties.
-The potent sulfur compound allicin in garlic is known to treat serious GI infections such as SIBO (small-intestinal bacterial overgrowth) and kill parasites and yeast infections.
+This superfood has very strong antimicrobial and antiviral properties6.
+The potent sulfur compound allicin in garlic is known to help treat serious GI infections such as SIBO (small-intestinal bacterial overgrowth) and potentially kill parasites and yeast infections.

-Quite a bit of research also exists on the benefits of honey as a natural immune booster, natural anti-inflammatory agent, and antimicrobial agent.
-Manuka honey in particular—native to New Zealand and Australia—is even registered as a wound-care product in those countries.
+Quite a bit of research also exists on the benefits of honey as a natural immune booster, natural anti-inflammatory agent, and antimicrobial agent.8 Manuka honey in particular—native to New Zealand and Australia—is even registered as a wound-care product in those countries.

-The oil contains compounds called phenols, terpenes and terpenoids, which have powerful antioxidant properties and are responsible for its fragrance:
+I have recently added Oregano Oil into our health regime.
+This oil has a long history of being used and an antimicrobial, antiviral, and antifungal.11 The oil contains compounds called phenols, terpenes and terpenoids, which have powerful antioxidant properties and are responsible for its fragrance: